Stax Braintree Payment Gateway

 Other charges such as monthly subscription fees may also apply to a payment gateway solution.
 This particular fee is usually quite nominal and may fall across a wide range.
 With that being said, these estimates can easily change depending on the provider that you end up selecting.
 While this is usually a small charge, it’s important to compare it with other providers to make sure that you are not paying more than your fair share of costs.

 There are also several other fees that may relate to a payment gateway account.
 Some services set a monthly minimum threshold for processing payments at their usual transaction rate.
 If this threshold is not met, you may need to cover additional charges out of pocket.
 Many payment gateway services maintain this model to protect their expected revenues.
-If a business cannot fulfill its expectations with the number of transactions, these payment gateway solutions tend to recover their losses through this monthly minimum fee.
+If you can’t fulfill your expectations with the number of transactions, these payment gateway solutions tend to recover their losses through this monthly minimum fee.

 There are also other fees related to payment gateway solutions that can depend on the provider and your business industry.
 While most of the additional fees are not high in cost on their own, they can run past a certain level when you add them all together.
-That is why it is important to remember these charges and see what other providers might offer in terms of the overall cost.
+That’s why you need toremember these charges and ask your potential payment gateway provider what hidden fees they may charge, and see what other providers might offer in terms of the overall cost.

-As mentioned above, the overall fee for your payment gateway account varies on the provider themselves.
-This makes it incredibly important to do your due diligence and learn about all the involved costs before you sign up for such a service.
+Since the overall fee for your payment gateway account will vary based on the provider themselves, it’s important that you do your due diligence and learn about all the involved costs before you sign up for such a service.

 What Should You Look for in a Payment Gateway?

 When it comes to choosing a payment gateway, security is a huge concern.
-You need to be PCI compliant as a business owner, so ensuring the payment gateway you are using encrypts cardholder data is a must.
+You need to be PCI compliant as a business owner, so ensuring the payment gateway you useencrypts cardholder data is a must.

 Stax’ payment gateway easily integrates with major commerce platforms like Vend, WooCommerce, and Shopify.
 Stax also offers a payment API, allowing you to set up custom integrations for your specific needs.